groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The DSAS is supplied in the form of an ISO that should be used as a "live CD".
 This means that the operating system should always boot from this image ISO.
-The major advantage of this is that the updates of the DSAS will be extremely easy and resumes as the shutdown of the DSAS, the replacement of the ISO and a restart.
+The major advantage of this is that the updates of the DSAS will be extremely easy and resumes to the shutdown of the DSAS, the replacement of the ISO and a restart.

 Three types of virtual machine installation are discussed below, with